jordanlei/transformer-sandbox/README.md

 # Transformer Sandbox

 A Python project for experimenting with transformer models, featuring a simple implementation of the Transformer architecture and training utilities.

-## 🎬 Training Visualization Demo

-Watch the transformer learn in real-time!
-The training process generates an animated GIF showing the model's progress:
+Below, is an animated GIF showing the model's progress over several training examples:

 ![Training Progress](animation.gif)